istio/istio.io/content/en/docs/tasks/security/cert-management/custom-ca-k8s/index.md

 This feature leverages [Chiron](/blog/2019/dns-cert/), a lightweight component linked with Istiod that signs certificates using the Kubernetes CSR API.

 For this example, we use [open-source cert-manager](https://cert-manager.io).
-Cert-manager has added [experimental Support for Kubernetes CertificateSigningRequests](https://cert-manager.io/docs/usage/kube-csr/) starting from v1.4.
+Cert-manager has added [experimental Support for Kubernetes `CertificateSigningRequests`](https://cert-manager.io/docs/usage/kube-csr/) starting from version 1.4

-### Deploy Custom CA controller in the Kubernetes cluster.
+## Deploy Custom CA controller in the Kubernetes cluster

-1. Deploy cert-manager according to the [installation doc].(https://cert-manager.io/docs/installation/)
+1. Deploy cert-manager according to the [installation doc](https://cert-manager.io/docs/installation/).
    {{< warning >}}
-   Note: Make sure to enable featureGate: --feature-gates=ExperimentalCertificateSigningRequestControllers=true
+   Note: Make sure to enable feature gate: `--feature-gates=ExperimentalCertificateSigningRequestControllers=true`
    {{< /warning >}}

 1. Create three self signed cluster issuers `istio-system`, `foo` and `bar` for cert-manager.
    Note: Namespace issuers and other types of issuers can also be used.

-### Export root certificate for cluster issuer.
+## Export root certificate for cluster issuer

     {{< text bash >}}
     $ export istioca=$(kubectl get clusterissuers istio-system -o jsonpath='{.spec.ca.secretName}' | xargs kubectl get secret -n cert-manager -o jsonpath='{.data.ca\.crt}' |base64 -d)